 Music and Artistic Director, REAL ORQUESTA SINFÓNICA DE SEVILLA (ROSS)

 With an extraordinarily diverse repertoire,innovative programming and charismatic performance style, John Axelrod continues to increase his profile as one of today's leading conductors and is sought after by orchestrasand opera housesthroughout the world.His persuasive baton technique has been applauded by critics as has his communicative skills with musicians and audiences no matter the culture or language.

-In 2014 Maestro Axelrod became the new Artistic and Musical Director of the Real Orquesta Sinfónica de Sevilla (ROSS).
+In 2014 Maestro Axelrod became the Artistic and Musical Director of the Real Orquesta Sinfónica de Sevilla (ROSS).
 His contract was unanimously extended through the 2019-2020 season.
-Other positions include Principal Guest Conductor of Orchestra Sinfonica di Milano “Giuseppe” Verdi (LaVerdi), from 2001-2017 season, Music Director of the l'Orchestre National des Pays de la Loire from 2009-2013, Music Director and Chief Conductor of the Lucerne Symphony Orchestra and Theater from 2004-2009, and Music Director of "Hollywood in Vienna" from 2009-2011, with the ORF Vienna Radio Orchestra.From 2001-2009, Mr. Axelrod was 1st conductor of Sinfonietta Cracovia.
+Other positions include Principal Guest Conductor of Orchestra Sinfonica di Milano “Giuseppe Verdi” (LaVerdi), from 2011-2017, Music Director of the l'Orchestre National des Pays de la Loire from 2009-2013, Music Director and Chief Conductor of the Lucerne Symphony Orchestra and Theater from 2004-2009, and Music Director of "Hollywood in Vienna" from 2009-2011, with the ORF Vienna Radio Orchestra.From 2001-2009, Mr. Axelrod was 1st conductor of Sinfonietta Cracovia.
 From 1998-2003, Mr. Axelrod was the Founder and Music Director of the groundbreaking OrchestraX in his native Houston, Texas.

-Since 2001, Mr. Axelrod has conducted over 160 orchestras around the world, 30 operas and 50 world premieres.
-Among his long-term relationships with European orchestras are Berlin's RSB, NDR Symphony Hamburg, hr-Sinfonieorchester Frankfurt, Orchestra Sinfonica della RAI Torino, Teatro La Fenice Orchestra in Venice, Orchestra del Maggio Musicale Fiorentino, Orchestre de Paris, Orchestra Svizzera Italiana in Lugano, L'Orchestre Philharmonique Royal de Liège and the Mariinsky Orchestra.
+Since 2001, Mr. Axelrod has conducted over 165orchestras around the world, 30 operas and 50 world premieres, and has made multiple returns to the absolute majority.
+Among European orchestras areBerlin's RSB, NDR Symphony Hamburg, hr-Sinfonieorchester Frankfurt, Dresdener Philharmonie, Orchestra Sinfonica della RAI Torino, Teatro La Fenice Orchestra in Venice, Orchestra del Maggio Musicale Fiorentino, Orchestre de Paris, Orchestra Svizzera Italiana in Lugano, L'Orchestre Philharmonique Royal de Liège and the Mariinsky Orchestra.
 In Japan, Mr. Axelrod regularly conducts the NHK and Kyoto Symphony Orchestras.
-In the USA, Mr. Axelrod has performed with the Chicago Symphony, Los Angeles Philharmonic, the Chicago, National and Columbus Symphonies and the Philadelphia Orchestra among others.
+In the USA, Mr. Axelrod has performed with the Los Angeles Philharmonic, the Chicago, National and Columbus Symphonies and the Philadelphia Orchestra among others.
 Highlights of Maestro Axelrod’s 2018/19 season include debut concerts with the Symphonieorchester des Bayerischen Rundfunks and the Filarmonica della Scala.

 Mr. Axelrod graduated in 1988 from Harvard University.
 Trained personally by Leonard Bernstein in 1982, he also studied at the St. Petersburg Conservatory with Ilya Musin in 1996.

-2018-19 short version for program booklet (June 2018) - Not to be altered without permission.
+2019-20 short version for program booklet (May 2019) - Not to be altered without permission.